 As you work on your plan, make sure your essential expenses are fully covered every year in retirement.
 And you get to decide which expenses are essential.
 Note that your discretionary items must be flexible.
 They may shift to future years based on certain needs, life events, and the economy.

 If you haven’t already, it’s time to sit down and make that list of essential versus discretionary expenses.
 You may find this budget planning worksheet a good place to get started.
 Download your free copy.

 Too often women’s “shopping” or “spending” is overlooked or dismissed in building a traditional retirement income plan.
 Or, it’s considered discretionary spending.

 Yet, money for our essential expenses doesn’t change much once we reach retirement.
 Think about spending on shoes, sure.
 But it’s really about providing for our loved ones in big and small ways.
 And caring for families, friends, and the many connections we’ve made over the years.
 The dollars to support these purchases need to be factored into our retirement budgets.
 And considered “essential.”

 So, what do you have on your essential expense list?
 It’s probably a good time to take a close look… Then, let me know where you will be spending your money in retirement.

-For more fun reading and planning for the party and the price tag, take a look at these:
+For more fun reading take a look at these:

-- The estimates for our shoe spending can be found in this article from the Daily Mail Reporter, “A Nation of Shoe Addicts?”
+- The estimates for our shoe spending can be found in this article.
+Read in the Daily Mail Reporter, “A Nation of Shoe Addicts?”

 - What’s the Deal With Retirement Planning for Women?
 In this thought-provoking, but non-traditional, fun approach to planning for a woman’s retirement, I guide women through the key questions they’ll need to answer before they will be prepared to retire.